 How to Create an Accession

-From the Arctos drop-down menus select Manage Data > Transaction > Create Accession
+To create an accession, from the Arctos main menu select Manage Data > Transaction > Create Accession

 - Choose from the drop-down menu the collection that the accession will be associated with.